Published on April 5th, 2018 | by William Charles187

-- 4) Complete 5 qualifying transactions within 60 days — debit card purchases, checks paid, Chase QuickDepositSM, ACH (Credits and Debits), wires (Credits and Debits).
+- 4) Complete 5 qualifying transactions within 60 days — debit card purchases, checks paid, Chase QuickDepositSM, ACH (Credits), wires (Credits).
 After you have completed all the above checking requirements, we’ll deposit the bonus in your new account within 10 business days.

 - You can only receive one new business checking account opening related bonus per calendar year and only one bonus per account.

 - Checking offer is not available to existing Chase business checking clients, local, state or federal Government entities or agencies, Not for Profit organizations, Political Action Committees, or those with fiduciary accounts, campaign accounts, or whose accounts have been closed within 90 days or closed with a negative balance.

 - If the checking account is closed by the client or Chase within six months after opening, we will deduct the bonus amount for that account at closing.